NawaMan/WorkSpace/README.md

     see if you can figure out what they are.
 8. Try other [examples](https://github.com/NawaMan/WorkSpace/tree/latest/examples) or different [variants](https://github.com/NawaMan/WorkSpace/tree/latest?tab=readme-ov-file#available-variants).
 9. Try on your own project,
-  1. Download [`workspace`](https://github.com/NawaMan/WorkSpace/releases/download/latest/workspace) and put in your project folder.
+  1. Download the [wrapper script (`ws`)](https://github.com/NawaMan/WorkSpace/releases/download/latest/ws) and put it in your project folder.
+  2. Run `./ws install` to download the workspace binary for your platform.
   2. Create `ws--Dockerfile` and `ws--config.toml` -- Take inspire from the existing [examples](https://github.com/NawaMan/WorkSpace/tree/latest/examples).

 ## Installation